lh3/lv89/README.md

 algorithm but apparently they have never published the result in a peer-reviewed journal.
 [WFA][WFA2] is the first published algorithm.
 It also comes with a highly efficient implementation, beating all global alignment algorithms by a large margin.
-WFA is the best overall library for affine gap penalties.
+WFA is the best overall library for global and semi-global alignment under affine gap penalties.

 [myers86]: https://link.springer.com/article/10.1007/BF01840446
 [lv89]: https://doi.org/10.1016/0196-6774(89)90010-2